Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "Good idea..."

 *Assuming it doesn’t get postponed, that is.
 Don’t know if you feel it, but everybody is a touch on edge at the moment.
-Ever since the Guvnurag got hit...I don’t think any of us are relaxing just yet.
+Ever since the Guvnurag got hit...
+I don’t think any of us are relaxing just yet.
 Here’s hoping it’s just old-fashioned sensible paranoia.*

 "Mm."